Kaushalpohekar/Payment-Gateway-Integration/README.md

 # Payment-Gateway-Integration
-"Payment-Gateway-Integration" project built with HTML5, CSS3, JavaScript.It'sa simple Website which create for some funds donation to Wildfire Fire Fighters.
+"Payment-Gateway-Integration" project built with HTML5, CSS3, JavaScript.It's a simple Website which create for some funds donation to Wildfire Fire Fighters.
 Who lost their lives for saving nature from buring.

 # Screenshot
 You can view the project by clicking on the demo Button.